 There are at least four eclipses every year – two solar and two lunar.
-Four is a common number of eclipses in a year; for example, the year 2014 has four eclipses.
+Four is a common number of eclipses in a year; for example, the years 2015 and 2016 have four eclipses.
 But four is also the minimum number.
 Depending on the year, there can be four eclipses, five eclipses, six eclipses or a maximum of seven eclipses in a single year.
 In a previous article, we found that it’s extremely rare to have seven eclipses in a calendar year.
 The last time was 1982 and the next time will be 2038.
 On the other hand, it’s much less rare to have seven eclipses in a period of 365 days.
 Follow the links below to learn more:

 It’s rare to have seven eclipses in a calendar year.
 It’s extremely rare for one calendar year to contain seven eclipses.
 The last time it happened was 1982.
 Looking ahead, we will have seven eclipses in a calendar year only twice in the 21st century (2001-2100), during the years 2038 and 2094.
 There are 3 solar/4 lunar eclipses in the year 2038, and 4 solar/3 lunar in the year 2094.

 A calendar year of seven eclipses can also feature 5 solar/2 lunar eclipses, but this last happened in the year 1935 and won’t happen again until the year 2206.

 Or you could have 2 solar/5 lunar eclipses in one calendar year, but this last happened in the year 1879 and won’t happen again until the year 2132.

 Suffice it to say a calendar year with seven eclipses is indeed rare.

 It’s not so rare to have seven eclipses in 365 days.
 Some might argue that the calendar year is an artificial constraint … and they would be right.
 What if we shift our focus to a period of 365 days?
 How often do seven eclipses happen within one-year’s time (365 days)?